How to install a computer processor

 Attach heat sink

-Once the processor has been successfully installed and the heat compound applied, attach the computer heat sink to the processor.
+Once the processor is installed and the heat compound applied, attach the computer heat sink to the processor.

-Note: Users who have a socket processor, when attaching the heat sink clip, ensure not to scratch the motherboard with the clip.
-Also, when attaching the heat sink bracket to the plastic clip, be careful because if too much pressure is applied to the plastic clip, it will break.
+Users who have a socket processor, when attaching the heat sink clip, ensure not to scratch the motherboard with the clip.
+Also, when attaching the heat sink bracket to the plastic clip, don't apply too much pressure to the plastic clip, as it can break.